SkiBikePrint/ERCF_Mods/Filamentalist/readme.md

 2. The one-way bearing behavior seems indeterminate.
 I had to add a little friction at the spool roller rim on my proto rig to keep it from locking at load even though the shaft is rotating faster than the bearing race on load.
 This is where I replaced 608’s on the shaft with a printed bushing and that slight additional drag at the shaft solved it.
 I will be able to test by tonight or tomorrow (80mm shaft delivery delayed to tonight) as to if having the rear roller running on 608’s provides enough system friction to be able to stay with the 608’s up front or if I stay with the bushings (my test rig was a vertical feed spool holder for the belt version so no second spool roller).
 3. Slippage and grinding at the ERCF gear due to variation of top hat clamping force across the user base.
 4. The sharp bend at the clamp and tension could cause brittle filament to break (Glenn hasn't experienced yet with 3-4 spools that are relatively fresh)
+5. If we are on the edge of gear motor stall.
+We are close to the stall threshold so the risk is that there is enough variation in the user community's ERCF builds, motors, and buffer builds that stall arises as an issue.
+I definitely have occasionally experienced stall if something caused a small increase in resistance.
+I may need to go NEMA17 to provide the headroom but will test on NEMA14 first.

 # Printing Guidelines: